pubnub/pubnub-api/websocket/README.md

-# PubNub WebSocket Emulation
+# PubNub WebSockets

-PubNub offers full RFC 6455 Support for WebSocket Client Specification.
+Optionally PubNub offers you the full RFC 6455
+Support for WebSocket Client Specification.
 PubNub WebSockets enables any browser (modern or not) to support the HTML5 WebSocket standard APIs.
 Use the WebSocket Client Directly in your Browser that